Table of Contents

 - A high glucose tolerance indicates that the body is able to process glucose normally, while a low glucose tolerance may indicate prediabetes or diabetes.

-how to read glucose tolerance test results?
+How to read the oral glucose tolerance test results?

 For a fasting glucose test, normal results typically fall between 70 and 99 mg/dL (3.9 and 5.5 mmol/L).